Tuesday, October 2, 2012

 ... and then painted a bit of green over it.

-Once the edges were dry, I made a batch of DIY chalk-finish paint {you can see that post and the recipe I used here} and applied a couple of coats {the color is Haystack by Martha Stewart}.
+Once the edges were dry, I made a batch of DIY chalk finish paint and applied a couple of coats {the color is Haystack by Martha Stewart}.

-When I was planning this project, I asked my twitter followers if they had any tips and I got a great tip from Dora the Restorer {isn't that a great twitter handle?}.
-She suggested I sand between coats and before applying the wax.
-I've always been nervous about doing that {for fear I'll scrape off half my paint} but I sanded with an extra-fine sanding sponge and it made all the difference!
-It gave me such a smooth finish.
+When I was planning this project, I asked my twitter followers if they had any tips and I got a great tip from Dora the Restorer {isn’t that a great twitter handle?}.
+She suggested I sand between coats of paint and before applying the wax.
+I’ve always been nervous about doing that {for fear I’ll scrape off half the paint} but I sanded with an extra-fine sanding sponge and it made all the difference!
+It gave the dresser such a smooth finish and will definitely be the technique I use with all future chalk painted projects.

-I distressed the edges a bit more heavily ...
+I distressed the edges a bit more heavily to allow the brown and green undercoats to show through …

-... then rubbed it with Minwax Paste Finishing Wax and added some glass knobs.
+… then rubbed the dresser with finishing wax and added some mismatched glass knobs.

-It looks great in my dining room and it's the perfect place to store my tablecloths and heirloom linens {to see more of the heirloom linens, click here}.
+The newly painted dresser looks great in my dining room and it’s the perfect place to store my tablecloths and collection of heirloom linens.

 Not bad for a curbside find, huh?